fitosegrera/network-pong/README.md

 ###Instructions

+To install the dependencies using pip:

+		cd network-pong

+		sudo pip install -r requirements.txt

+I you don't have pip installed, you can do it by following the instructions on this [LINK](https://pip.pypa.io/en/latest/installing.html)

+You can also install them manually via the links posted before.

 After installing the dependencies, download a copy of the repository in two different computers.
 To run the app cd to the folder and type:

 		python main.py